Campus History

 The Shoreditch Technical College building in Pitfield Street, Hoxton

-In 1951 the College transferred from Pitfield Street to Cooper's Hill, preserving the original two-year course at the new location up to 1959.
-In 1960 that course was discontinued and a new three-year course became standard.
-This change demanded more space and better facilities than those they had inherited from the LCC and RIEC days.
-After much consultation with the Department of Education, new student accomodation blocks, a new refectory dining hall, new teaching facilities and workshops were built between 1961 and 1964.
-The number of on-campus students rose to 720, and the course attracted many overseas students from the Commonwealth.
-The new buildings were formally opened on 1 May 1964, by Paul Riley, Director of the Council of Industrial Design.
+In 1951 the College transferred from Pitfield Street to Cooper’s Hill where the original two year day course was discontinued and three year residential courses became standard.
+This change demanded better facilities than those they had inherited from the LCC and RIEC days, and more student accommodation – particularly as the course attracted many overseas students from the Commonwealth.
+After much consultation with the Department of Education (DEE) the new buildings were formally opened on 1 May 1964, by Paul Riley, Director of the Council of Industrial Design.
+The number of on-campus students rose to 720.

 With the enhanced status of the profession in the 1970s, four year courses were offered which led to London University degrees.
 The college provided teacher training courses in design and technology: a subject for which there was a significant national shortage of teachers.
 Shoreditch was responsible for about 20% of the annual national output of teachers trained in that subject.